smartinez78/hci-production-problems/pp-04/readme.md

 although the ability to select adding an additional person is there, it is not required.
 Basic membership is the default value in the list, which I think is reasonable according to the guidelines, and the list is sorted alphabetically to make locating the membership option easier.

-* HCI Guideline Two (URL):
+* HCI Guideline Two (URL): https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/navigation/
 * Describe how you implemented that guideline in your sketch:
+Describe how you implemented that guideline in your sketch: I kept some of the navigation guidelines in mind.
+The current MCA mobile website has really messy tabs, the words are jumbled together and they don't look like buttons you can click on at first glance.
+One of the guidelines states that it should be fast and easy to get content.
+In the sketch, the different tabs are combined into a collapsible menu.
+The user will click the menu button and the choices for other pages will appear.
+This will make it easier to read because each different tab will appear bigger on the screen, and they will all be stacked neatly on top of each other.
+Although different than what an app would do, this also provides a clear path.
+The user will know what button to refer to if they want to move to another page, but the site is kept clutter free.

 * HCI Guideline Three (URL):
 * Describe how you implemented that guideline in your sketch: